camaraproject/Commonalities/documentation/CAMARA-API-Design-Guide.md

    `/<entity>/{<entityId>}/<subEntity>`<br>
    `/<entity>/{<entityId>}/<subEntity>/{<subEntityId>}`

-The attribute must be identifying itself, it is not enough with "{id}":
+The attribute MUST be identifying itself, it is not enough with "{id}":
 ```
     Incorrect: /users/{id}/documents/{documentId}
     Correct: /users/{userId}/documents/{documentId}